The Jack Russell is a super-active, feisty little dog that loves to dig and chase prey animals such as squirrels, rabbits, and your neighbor’s cat!

 Jack Russells are notorious barkers and diggers, and they are also accomplished escape artists.
 That’s not naughty or abnormal behavior; that’s just a Jack Russell being a Jack Russell!

-A Jack Russell puppy needs lots of firm, fair, consistent training from puppyhood to be sure that your boundaries are clearly understood.
+A Jack Russell puppy needs lots of firm, fair, consistent training from puppyhood to be sure your boundaries are clearly understood.
 As long as you provide your Jack Russell with plenty of exercise and mental stimulation for his sharp mind, any disruption to your household should be kept to a minimum.

 Thanks to his origins, the Jack Russell will readily chase anything that he regards as fair game.
 That includes mice, rats, squirrels, and your neighbor’s cat.
-Also, you must be aware that any creature that’s unlucky enough to be caught by a Jack Russell terrier will most likely not live to tell the tale.
+Also, you must be aware that any creature that’s unlucky enough to be caught by a Jack Russell Terrier will most likely not live to tell the tale.

 Jack Russells are vivacious, active little dogs that do need a surprising amount of exercise to keep them happy.
 You’ll need to take your Jack Russell for at least two long walks each day, as well as to put aside some time for a play session.